ONLYOFFICE/onlyoffice.github.io/README.md

 * Headers and footers remain unchanged if the entire document is selected.
 * If header/footer content is selected, graphic objects it contained are lost.
 * Line numbering is saved if it is applied to the entire document.
 If it was applied to a section, then it will be lost along with the section.
-* CRTL+Z doesn't work after the text is corrected using the plugin.

 ## User feedback and support